 There are some differences in the two brands between York Affinity and Carrier Infinity air conditioner systems but the premium air conditioner models compare well aside from the Carrier system being a little higher in efficiency.
-Engineering and design of the systems, as well as aesthetic looks is excellent for both models so the differences lay in the price and the quality of contractor doing the installation.
+Engineering and design of the systems, as well as aesthetic looks, is excellent for both models so the differences lay in the price and the quality of contractor doing the installation.

-Communication Ability – Not certain about the interface as I have not seen an interface for either the York or Carrier Brands but these a rudimentary communication systems and the systems can be improved a lot.
+Communication Ability – Not certain about the interface as I have not seen an interface for either the York or Carrier Brands but these rudimentary communication systems and the systems can be improved a lot.
 I am certain someone will come up with a communication feature that will allow you to monitor your air conditioning and heating systems along with other things such as power usage monitoring and appliance monitoring.
 I use a power meter to monitor the power in my home and it is limited in its ability and interface but things like this are improving and soon will be as fancy as the building automation systems used in commercial HVAC.
-Imagine you are on vacation and you completely forgot to turn thermostat back before you left.
-You go to your laptop or use your smart phone and go to your home interface where you can adjust the settings remotely along with the ability to change other functions of other appliances like the water heater or even the refrigerator settings.
+Imagine you are on vacation and you completely forgot to turn the thermostat back before you left.
+You go to your laptop or use your smartphone and go to your home interface where you can adjust the settings remotely along with the ability to change other functions of other appliances like the water heater or even the refrigerator settings.
 It’s not here yet but coming soon.
 Any developers want to develop something like this give me shout as I have tons of ideas.

 York Affinity Versus Carrier Infinity Air Conditioners - Conclusion

 York Versus Carrier Air Conditioners - Again, the listed features are similar aside from the higher SEER rating offered by Carrier over the York 18 SEER air conditioner.
 Making the final decision on which air conditioner to choose would come down to the installing contractor and their reputation for doing good work and backing up the products they sell.